ical4j/ical4j-integration/README.md

 ## Overview

-Whilst iCal4j provides support for data interoperability via the iCalendar specifation, we also need shared transport protocols to exchange data between applications.
-There are many proven [Enterprise Integration Patterns] in use today, and this project provides support for some of the more common integration approaches.
+Where the main iCal4j library provides support for data interoperability via the iCalendar specification, this library focuses on transport protocols and patterns to exchange data between applications.
+There are many proven [Enterprise Integration Patterns] in use today, and this project provides support for some of these common integration approaches.

+### Message Producer

+A common use case for iCal4j is to send calendar invites via email to attendees.
+The `ChannelAdapter` interface defines a common contract for sending data via email, or other implementations of underlying transport protocols.

-### Messaging Polling Model
+### Message Polling

-The most common means of exchanging iCalendar data is via Email, which is a form of asynchronous message queue.
-Messages are retrieved via polling the "queue" (i.e. Inbox) and iCalendar data is extracted from attachments, etc.
+The most common method of exchanging iCalendar data is email, which is a kind of asynchronous message queue.
+Messages are retrieved via polling the "queue" (i.e. Inbox) and iCalendar data is extracted from attachments.

+Implementations of the `ChannelConsumer` interface provide support for message polling, whilst abstracting the complexities of the underlying transports.

-### Publish/Subscribe Model
+### Reactive Streams

-Another common pattern for exchanging data asynchronously is the Publish/Subscribe model, whereby data is published to a shared channel and subscribers listen on that channel.
-A message Topic is a common implementation of this, and is supported by many queue implementations.
+Java Reactive Streams provides support for the Publisher/Subscriber pattern, which is another asynchronous messaging pattern for sharing data with multiple consumers.

+Implementors of the `ChannelPublisher` interface provide support for subscribing multiple consumers to a data stream.

+## Examples

 ### Webhooks

-Webhooks are a special type of Publish/Subscribe model, whereby the publishing target is configured per subscriber.
-As such it is usually implemented as a single-subscriber pubsub model.

-## Usage

-The iCal4j Integration API provides two primary interfaces that support the implementation of the different integration models described above.
-These interfaces are implemented by most of the concrete integrations and aim to simplify the integration with different transport mechanisms.

-### Channel Adapter

-The Channel Adapter interface supports sending or receiving data.
-It defines methods used to publish and consume messages via the integration point.

-### Channel Subscriber

-The Channel Subscriber interface provides support for subscribers via the Publish/Subscribe model.

-## Examples

-### HTTP

-Publish calendar object to HTTP target:
+Publish calendar object to webhook target:

     Calendar calendar = ...
     ChannelAdapter<Calendar> producer = new ApacheHttpClientAdapter(null, "POST", "http://ical.example.com");
-    producer.send(calendar);
+    producer.publish(() -> calendar);

 Consume calendar object from HTTP endpoint:

+    Calendar calendar = null;
-    ChannelAdapter<Calendar> consumer = new ApacheHttpClientAdapter("http://tzurl.org/zoneinfo/Australia/Melbourne");
+    ChannelConsumer<Calendar> consumer = new ApacheHttpClientAdapter("http://tzurl.org/zoneinfo/Australia/Melbourne");
-    Calendar calendar = consumer.poll(30);
+    Calendar calendar = consumer.accept(c -> calendar = c, 30);

 ### Email